Fiction in the public interest

 Daniel Marquínez

-Special Projects Manager, Floodlight and Gabo Foundation
+Special Projects Manager, Gabo Foundation and Floodlight

 Daniel oversees the Floodlight project on behalf of the Gabo Foundation.
 He directs and coordinates the Gabo Festival, the largest gathering of storytellers in Ibero-America, and the Gabo Prize, an award that annually honors the best journalistic stories published in Spanish and Portuguese.
-As director of special projects he also oversees programs related to Garcia Marquez´s cultural legacy, such as Gabo´s centenary (which will be celebrated in 2027), and the Netflix partnership that adapted One Hundred Years of Solitude into a television series.

 Lauren Jackman